SEL-Columbia/Nigeria_R_Training/presentation_R.md

 ```

 * We generally prefer the first strategy, but sometimes we'll need to use the second strategy.
 Note that spellings have to be exact, and when using the $ notation, you can use tab completion.
 Try writing sample_data$l and hitting tab, for example.

+### Data types:
+  1. numerical
+  2. integer
+  3. boolean
+  4. character
+  5. factors
+    * generic data type used as alternative to all of the above. we recommend __not__ using.
+    * specifically, there are typically challenges with factor => integer/numeric conversions
+    * for additional information on working with factors in your data: [More information on Factors](http://www.statmethods.net/input/datatypes.html)

+  6. NA
+    * an additional data type in R for value __NOT AVAILABLE__, which can be found in any of the data type above

 ### getting row content by calling the row number
  * a row in our data set is equavilent to one full survey i.e. one facility